How to Make Industrial Metal Hearts

 I have two sheets of this corrugated metal, they look like they have been through a fire or something but I like the patina.

-You'll need a set of tin snips that have a straight cut, left cut, and right cut snip and a rasp file
+You'll need a set of tin snips that have a straight cut, left cut, and right cut, and a rasp file.
+Other types of files will work, but this is what I used.
+I've provided links to the supplies at the beginning of this post.

-Make a pattern from a scrap of paper then use the straight snips to cut a small square large enough for the heart from the metal sheet.
-This will make it easier to handle when you are cutting out the heart.
+Use the straight-cut tin snips to cut a small square from the metal that is large enough for the pattern you created.
+This will make handling easier when you are cutting out the heart.

 The metal will be SHARP so be careful!!
-In fact, you really should wear gloves but that's not how I roll yo! 😎 Sorry, dad!
+In fact, you really should wear gloves but that's not how I roll! 😎 Sorry, dad!

-Once you get the hearts cut out, use the rasp to file down the edges and remove any sharp burrs.
+Once you get them cut out, use the rasp to file down the edges and remove any sharp burrs.

-If you want to recreate these, but don't have any of this kind of old corrugated metal, here are some ideas to get the same look:
+If you want to recreate these, but don't have any of this kind of metal, here are some ideas to get the same look:

 - you can buy sheets of corrugated metal from Lowe's or Home Depot for about $20 and distress it with paint